 Robin Behn is the author of five volumes of poems, Quarry Cross, The Yellow House, Horizon Note, The Red Hour, and Paper Bird, and two chapbooks.
 She is co-editor of The Practice of Poetry: Writing Exercises from Poets Who Teach, and editor of a new resource for young writers, Once Upon a Time in the Twenty-First Century: Unexpected Exercises in Creative Writing.
+Most recently, in collaboration with documentary photographer John Willis and composer Matan Rubinstein, she created a book and traveling exhibit, Requiem for the Innocent: El Paso and Beyond.
 Robin Behn teaches in the MFA Program in Creative Writing at The University of Alabama and lives in Birmingham.

 Robin is a recipient of grants from the Guggenheim Foundation and the National Endowment for the Arts, and the state arts councils of Alabama and Illinois.
 Her poems have appeared in Best American Poetry, The Pushcart Prize anthology, Poetry Daily, Verse Daily, Poetry, American Poetry Review, Field, Kenyon Review, Crazyhorse, Plume Poetry, Brevity, and many other journals.
 She received the Brittingham Prize from the University of Wisconsin Press, the AWP Intro Award Series in Poetry, and the Narrative Poetry Prize from New England Review.